Skip to main content

 The legal architecture of the MHMDA, particularly its provisions for data deletion, creates a new set of obligations for the entities that collect and process consumer health data.
 The requirement to delete data from all systems, including archives and backups, presents a significant technical challenge for many organizations.

-It necessitates a deep understanding of data flows and storage architectures, as well as the implementation of robust and lifecycle management policies.
+It necessitates a deep understanding of data flows and storage architectures, as well as the implementation of robust data governance and lifecycle management policies.
 The “flow-down” deletion requirement, which extends the obligation to third-party data recipients, further complicates the compliance landscape.

 It effectively creates a chain of responsibility, where the initial data controller is responsible for ensuring that the consumer’s deletion request is honored throughout the entire data-sharing ecosystem.
 This provision is a direct response to the often-opaque nature of the digital advertising and data brokerage industries, where personal data can be bought and sold multiple times without the consumer’s knowledge or consent.